 Under the Shore Protection Act (SPA) of 1979, the jurisdictional area of the law extends from the state boundaries, three miles offshore, west to the westward boundary of the Dynamic Dune Field.

 The Dynamic Dune Field is defined as running from the ordinary high water mark to the first occurrence of either a live native tree 20 feet in height or greater, or a structure existing on or before July 1, 1979.

 The landward boundary of the Dynamic Dune Field is the seaward most line connecting any such tree or structure if the distance between the two is a reasonable distance not to exceed 250 feet.
 The term reasonable distance takes into consideration topography, dune stability, vegetation, lot configuration, existing structures, distance from ordinary high-water mark, and other relevant information to conserve the vital functions of the sand-sharing system.
 The sand sharing system allows for the independent movement of sand and sediment that composes the dunes, beach, bars, and shoals.

 Coastal Resources Division Staff can locate the jurisdictional shore area of the SPA, by placing survey flags or tape along the Dynamic Dune Field border on your property.
 The flag locations should be surveyed in and overlaid onto your boundary plat.
 Jurisdictional determinations are only valid for one year from the date of their marking.

 Click here to contact your local permit coordinator with more questions or to schedule a marsh or shore determination on your property.

 Click here for a request form.
+Authorization MUST come from the property owner.
+If you are an agent, please make sure the property owner completes the form.
 Once complete, please email to email@example.com